-A great deception by Mahatma Gandhi and a great betrayal by Dr. Ambedkar has sealed the fate of low cast people in India for ever.
+A great deception by Mahatma Gandhi and a great betrayal by Dr. Ambedkar sealed the fate of cast people in India forever.
 The Dalits are now low-class Hindus forever.
-To get the benefits of Poona Pact Dalits must sign a paper and accept to be low cast.
-Manuvadi-thinking has prevailed, and the Dalits have been cheated by the leader they trusted.
+To receive the benefits of the Poona Pact, Dalits must sign a paper and accept being classified as a low caste.

+Manuvadi thinking has prevailed, and the Dalits have been cheated by the leader they trusted.
 Dr. Ambedkar never called a meeting of the Dalit leaders of his time to make this decision.
-He was not able to stand pressure put on him by high-class Brahman/Bania coalition.
-They threatened him that if Mr. Gandhi died there would be bloodshed and hundreds of thousands of Dalits would be killed.
+He was unable to withstand the pressure put on him by the high-class Brahman/Bania coalition.
+They threatened him that if Mr. Gandhi died, there would be bloodshed, and hundreds of thousands of Dalits would be killed.

-To continue the betrayal and deception a narrative has been built that Dr. Ambedkar was a great leader of the Dalits and he wrote the Constitution which guarantees the benefits to the low cast.
+To continue the betrayal and deception, a narrative has been built that Dr. Ambedkar was a great leader of the Dalits, and he wrote the Constitution, which guarantees benefits to the lower castes.
 Dalits keep on believing this nonsense.
-Dr. Ambedkar ran for election to be a member of Parliament and was defeated.
-He was defeated again the 2nd time when he ran for another by election.
-Even though seats are reserved for the Dalits most of the voters belong to the upper class.
+Dr. Ambedkar ran for election to the Parliament and was defeated.
+He was defeated again the 2nd time when he ran for another by-election.
+Although seats are reserved for the Dalits, most of the voters belong to the upper caste.
 If you are their stooge, you can be elected.
-As a frustrated and defeated Dr. Ambedkar, being a member of Raj Sabha (upper house) even said that this Constitution doesn't serve anybody, and he will be the first one to burn it.
+As frustrated and defeated, Dr. Ambedkar, a member of the Raj Sabha (upper house), even said that this Constitution doesn't serve anybody and that he would be the first one to burn it.

-Dr. Ambedkar also made Jains, Buddhists and Sikhs as Hindus in article 25.
-Sikh representative Sirdar Hukam Singh and Sirdar Bhupinder Singh Mann argued very strongly that they are not Hindus, but Dr. Ambedkar did not accept any evidence and remain firm on his definition.
-Sikh representatives never signed this Constitution; however, according to Indian Constitution they are included in Hindus.
-This is the contribution of Dr. Ambedkar to the Sikhs.
+Dr. Ambedkar also classified Jains, Buddhists, and Sikhs as Hindus in Article 25.
+Sikh representatives Sirdar Hukam Singh and Sirdar Bhupinder Singh Mann argued very strongly that they are not Hindus.
+Still, Dr. Ambedkar did not accept any evidence and remained firm on his definition.
+Sikh representatives never signed this Constitution; however, according to the Indian Constitution, they are included in Hindus.
+This is Dr. Ambedkar's contribution to the Sikhs.

-Dr. Ambedkar knew that untouchability, casteism and caste system are the contribution of Buddhism.
+Dr. Ambedkar knew that untouchability, casteism, and caste system were the contributions of Buddhism.
 An article in this regard by Dr. Ambedkar was also published in the Bombay Chronicle Magazine on February 26, 1942.
 About 20 years after publishing his book Annihilation of Cast, On October 14, 1956, Dr. Ambedkar became a Buddhist.
 He died on December 6, 1956.
 Still, the fact that Dr. Ambedkar adopted Buddhism is beyond comprehension.
-He stated that he adopted Buddhism because this religion will not cause any harm to the culture and history of India.
-The culture of Buddhism and the culture of Hinduism are no different, they are both the same.
+He stated that he had embraced Buddhism because this religion would not cause any harm to India's culture and history.
+The cultures of Buddhism and Hinduism are not different; they are the same.